vinberg88/vinberg88/README.md

 ---

+NEWS FOR WSL.
+Will build so all WSL image have there own WSL page.
+Thie will take some time =)

 Rebulding WSL project so all Linux distros will have there own repo via GitHUB and desktop is installd - EASY SETUP.

 POP!_OS 24.04 LTS for WSL: https://github.com/vinberg88/pop-os-wsl